Chicago Police: Jussie Smollett Staged Attack Because He Was ‘Dissatisfied With His Salary’

-Chicago Police officials asserted Thursday that actor Jussie Smollett set up a hate crime hoax last month because he was “dissatisfied with his salary” on the Fox series “Empire.”
+Chicago Police officials asserted Thursday that actor Jussie Smollett set up a hate crime hoax on Jan.
+28 because he was “dissatisfied with his salary” on the Fox series “Empire.”

 More to come…